eayavas/hyprland_dotfiles/README.md

 ---

 ## Usage

+#### Hypr, Waybar & Wofi directories:
 Just copy the config files to "/home/\<username\>/.config directory".

+* Dont forget the check config files for your software/hardware setup.
+(For example: monitor settings of hyprland.)

+#### scripts directory:
 Reccomended location for script files is "/home/\<username\>/.local/bin"

+* The execution of scripts may vary from distribution to distribution.
+It's known that this scripts work on Fedora Workstation 38 and openSUSE Tumbleweed.

+#### Wallpapers:
+I added some wallpapers which are look good with color settings of window decorations, bar colors and application launcher colors.

+Check for different wallpapers: [DesktopWallps Telegram Channel](https://t.me/desktopwallps)

 ---